-Set goals for achievement, based on the SMART model (specific, measurable, achievable, relevant, and timetabled) and create an action plan with steps to achieve improvement, using a straightforward action plan model like the one below.
+Set goals for achievement, based on the SMART model (specific, measurable, achievable, relevant, timetabled) and create an action plan with steps to achieve improvement, using a straightforward action plan model like the one below.

-Goal How will I know What I What help, Date for
+Goal How will I know when the goal is achieved?
+What I need to do What help, support or resources Date for review demeved. do I need?

-when the goal is need support or review

-achieved? to do resources do

-I need?